hero

 Shelly needed $2,000 to pay rent and a utility bill, or she would face the prospect of moving her family into a shelter or her car.

 Several agencies and charities told Shelly they couldn’t help—she wasn’t yet homeless, and she earned too much money.
-A web search led her to Portland Homeless Family Solutions, where she got rent assistance that kept her family in their home.
+A web search led her to Path Home (formerly Portland Homeless Family Solutions), where she got rent assistance that kept her family in their home.

 Shelly’s story illustrates trends affecting people all over Oregon, from small rural communities to cities and suburbs.
 Rising rates of housing insecurity and homelessness led OCF to step up efforts to understand the underlying issues and engage our donors and partners to take action.

 Donor funds support a broad range of services to address this complex issue, from emergency support such as meals and hygiene all the way to affordable homeownership.
-Our donors have contributed $43M in grants since 2014 and $10.9M in 2019 alone—to provide affordable housing and services centered on homelessness.
+Our donors have contributed millions in grants to provide affordable housing and services centered on homelessness.

-Related OCF work includes over $7M in loans for affordable housing since 2014 and the establishment of the Ending Homelessness in Oregon pooled fund in 2019 to improve housing stability.
+Related OCF work includes loans for affordable housing and the establishment of the Housing Stability and Ending Homelessness in Oregon Fund, which pools gifts of $25 or more to provide grants for an array of services.

 Share